ot4i/node-for-log4j/README.md

 ## Installation Instructions
 To install this SupportPac:
-1. Copy iam3.zip to a temporary directory.
+1. Download the files from the release page.
-2. Extract the file and follow the instructions in the User’s guide IAM3.pdf.
+2. Extract the source zip file and follow the instructions in the User’s guide IAM3.pdf.

 If you encounter problems after upgrading the WebSphere Message Broker Toolkit to a new version:
 1. Look into $TOOLKIT_INSTALL_DIR\configuration\org.eclipse.update.